CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

     .\Cortex.Innovation.Uninstall.ps1
     ```

-    If the errors do not give any instructions on how to rectify, see [Troubleshooting During Installation][] for further information; if this does not help then please contact [Cortex Service Portal][] for assistance.
+    If the errors do not give any instructions on how to rectify, see [Troubleshooting During Installation][] for further information; if this does not help then please contact [{{% ctx %}} Service Portal][CORTEX Service Portal] for assistance.

 ## Check Application Services